Our Mission

 Sauce and Cider

-A portion of our harvest is transformed into value-added goods — applesauce, cider, and pastries — sold at local farmers' markets.
-Every dollar earned is reinvested back into the farm and its programs, especially planting more fruit trees.
+A portion of our harvest is transformed into value-added goods — applesauce, cider, pastries, and confections — sold at local farmers' markets.
+Every dollar earned is reinvested into the farm and its programs, especially planting more fruit trees.
 Shop Pastries & View Recipes —>

 Harvest and Teaching Kitchens